opal/opal/docs/unsupported_features.md

 JavaScript does not have a native `Thread` implementation, so they are not present inside Opal.
 There is a placeholder `Thread` class just to provide some small level of compatibility with libraries that expect it.
 It does not have any function.

-#### Frozen Objects ####

-Opal does not currently support frozen objects, but has placeholder methods to prevent other libraries breaking when expecting these methods.
-Opal could support frozen objects in the future once a similar implementation becomes available across JavaScript runtimes.

 #### Private, Public and Protected methods ####

 All methods in Opal are defined as `public` to avoid additional runtime overhead. `Module#private` and `Module#protected` exist as just placeholder methods and are no-op methods.